robertorosero/pyhtonmig/Doc/library/urllib.parse.rst

    object.

    .. versionchanged:: 3.2
-      Result is a structured object rather than a simple 2-tuple
+      Result is a structured object rather than a simple 2-tuple.

+.. _parsing-ascii-encoded-bytes:

 Parsing ASCII Encoded Bytes
 ---------------------------